ASTM-E228 Standard Test Method for Linear Thermal Expansion of Solid Materials With a Push-Rod Dilatometer

 Scope

-1.1 This test method covers the determination of the linear thermal expansion of rigid solid materials over the temperature range of -180 to 900°C using vitreous silica push-rod or tube dilatometers.
+1.1 This test method covers the determination of the linear thermal expansion of rigid solid materials using push-rod dilatometers.
+This method is applicable over any practical temperature range where a device can be constructed to satisfy the performance requirements set forth in this standard.

-Note 1-The temperature range for push-rod dilatometers can be extended to 1600°C by using high-purity alumina push-rod systems and up to over 2500°C using isotropic graphite systems.
-The precision and bias of these systems is believed to be of the same order as that for silica systems up to 900°C. However, their precision and bias have not yet been established over the relevant total range of temperature due to the lack of well-characterized reference materials and the need for interlaboratory comparisons.
+Note 1: Initially, this method was developed for vitreous silica dilatometers operating over a temperature range of –180 °C to 900 °C. The concepts and principles have been amply documented in the literature to be equally applicable for operating at higher temperatures.
+The precision and bias of these systems is believed to be of the same order as that for silica systems up to 900 °C. However, their precision and bias have not yet been established over the relevant total range of temperature due to the lack of well-characterized reference materials and the need for interlaboratory comparisons.

-1.2 For this purpose, a rigid solid is defined as a material that, at test temperature and under the stresses imposed by instrumentation, has a negligible creep or elastic strain rate, or both, regarding significantly affecting the precision of thermal-length change measurements.
-This includes metals, ceramics, refractories, glasses, rocks and minerals, graphites, plastics, cements, mortars, woods, and fiber, and other reinforced matrix composites.
+1.2 For this purpose, a rigid solid is defined as a material that, at test temperature and under the stresses imposed by instrumentation, has a negligible creep or elastic strain rate, or both, thus insignificantly affecting the precision of thermal-length change measurements.
+This includes, as examples, metals, ceramics, refractories, glasses, rocks and minerals, graphites, plastics, cements, cured mortars, woods, and a variety of composites.

-1.4 The precision of this comparative test method is greater than that of other push-rod dilatometery (for example, Test Method D696) and thermomechanical analysis (for example, Test Method E831) techniques but is significantly lower than that of absolute methods such as interferometry (for example, Test Method E289).
-It is generally applicable to materials having linear expansion coefficients above 5 [mu]m/m[dot]K and can be used for lower expansion coefficient materials for which a sufficient length of specimen is available.
+1.3 The precision of this comparative test method is higher than that of other push-rod dilatometry techniques (for example, Test Method D696) and thermomechanical analysis (for example, Test Method E831) but is significantly lower than that of absolute methods such as interferometry (for example, Test Method E289).
+It is generally applicable to materials having absolute linear expansion coefficients exceeding 0.5 μm/(m·°C) for a 1000 °C range, and under special circumstances can be used for lower expansion materials when special precautions are used to ensure that the produced expansion of the specimen falls within the capabilities of the measuring system.
+In such cases, a sufficiently long specimen was found to meet the specification.

 Keywords